 That said, temperatures here are mild, even in the winter season – at least as far as European standards go.
 The last few years have seen snow in Athens, but most winter days still see blue skies.

-Temperatures in Greece in December through February tend to hover between 6 and 14 degrees Celsius, though it’s obviously colder in mountainous areas.
+Temperatures in Greece in December through February tend to hover between 6 and 14 degrees Celsius.
+Mountainous areas are relatively colder.
 Pack a warm coat, some thick socks, and a comfortable pair of walking boots and you will be all set for a little city exploration during this time.

 Have any further questions about winter in Greece or planning a Greek vacation in general?
 I’ve been living in Greece for the past three years and would be happy to assist with any queries you may have.